 Getting your goods to a central trade hub, such as a port or airport may be straightforward, but can you get them where they need to go easily?

-The UKTI country by country guides for British businesses who are interested in developing their overseas trade are a good place to start your research.
+The Department for International Trade (DIT) has a series of exporting country guides for UK businesses who are interested in developing their trade overseas.
+This could be a good place to start your research.

 How easy is it to do business there?